 Under this system, a portion of the earnings from government-controlled gambling sports is paid to the Japan Finance Organization for Municipalities.
-In 2019, the total amount paid by regional race organizers nationwide reached approximately 1.2 billion yen.
-A total of 3.6 billion yen was paid during the five years between 2015 and 2019.
+In 2020, the total amount paid by Racing by Local Governments organizers nationwide reached approximately 2.45 billion yen.
+A total of 5.62 billion yen was paid during the five years between 2016 and 2020.
 Payments from government-controlled gambling sports are used to reduce the interest on public enterprise bonds and ordinary account bonds for water supply and sewerage, electricity, gas, and other local government utilities.

-In other words, regional racing earnings contribute to a broad spectrum of society, as they are returned in various ways to not only the local governments that hold races but other local governments as well.
+In other words, Racing by Local Governments earnings contribute to a broad spectrum of society, as they are returned in various ways to not only the local governments that hold races but other local governments as well.